timothycdc/TOSS/site/content/about.md

 The logo is a semicolon which is a symbol that stands in affirmation and solidarity with victims and survivors of mental health issues.
 Likewise, it represents continuation, where authors of stories would include semicolons when they choose not to end a sentence.
 The colour yellow conveys optimism, hope, and happiness.

-# Hidden Tricks
+### Hidden Tricks from the Developer
-We all love keyboard shortcuts!
+Here're some keyboard shortcuts!

 Go Home: `Alt` + `H`